-1 minute INTRODUCTION FACILITATOR Counselor in Training Programs NOW thesians 10-81, 10-82, 57-88 NOTE TO INSTRUCTOR: This session is an informal discussion about several questions related to CIT programs.
+1 minute INTRODUCTION FACILITATOR Counselor in Training Programs NCAP Standards SQ-401, SQ-402, RP-499 NOTE TO INSTRUCTOR: This session is an informal discussion about several questions related to CIT programs.
 It is encouraged that this discussion take place in an informal setting and not necessary be conducted in the classroom.
 Encourage sharing of ideas and best practices.
-Say: Welcome back!
+And the second s Say: Welcome back!
 For the next 30 minutes, we will be discussing Counselor in Training (CIT) programs.

 8 minutes AWARENESS ACTIVITY FACILITATOR Say: Counselors in Training (CITs) are common in most camps.
-Self us about your CTI program Ask: By a show of hands, how many of you have a CIT program at your camp?
+Tell us about your CIT program Ask: By a show of hands, how many of you have a CIT program at your camp?
 Do: From those who raise their hands, call on two to three to describe how their camp's CIT program works for the group.
 If needed, prompt participants to share if their CIT programs work differently than what has already been shared.
 While participants describe their programs, good exploratory questions to ask each, if not already addressed, include: How long do CITs stay at camp?
 Are CITs assigned to one area for their stay or do they rotate between areas?
 Are your CITs compensated in any way?
 Do they pay to be part of the program?
 Do CITs get to do anything special as part of the program?
 Who oversees and manages your CITs?
 Do the CITs have opportunities for advancement?
 What is the process to make sure the home unit approves this advancement prior to the Scout participating?
 (This is especially important in the merit badge program)